firebolt-db/godocs/docs/sql_reference/functions-reference/string/regexp-like.md

 # REGEXP_LIKE

-This check whether a text pattern matches a regular expression string.
+Checks whether a text pattern matches a regular expression string.
 Returns `0` if it doesn’t match, or `1` if it matches.
 This is a RE2 regular expression.

 ## Syntax
 {: .no_toc}